Ravikr973161/Creative-Agency-page/README.md

 # Project Name : 14.
 Creative-Agency-page ![](https://img.shields.io/badge/Project-14-green)

-This is a Hosting Website landing page, I have built it from scratch using HTML and CSS. its great experince i learnt Layout making through Flexbox. specifically this project helped me to expore new things like Box Shadow, Hover Effect, and cards gradient images, transform property etc .
+This is a Creative-Agency-page, I have built it from scratch using HTML and CSS. its great experince i learnt Layout making through Flexbox. specifically this project helped me to expore new things like Box Shadow, Hover Effect, and cards gradient images, transform property etc .

 </br>